Nextdoor/collectd-librato/README.md

   used with Librato Metrics you can set the `Source` variable to a different source name.

-* `IncludeRegex` - This option can be used to control the metrics that are sent to Librato Metrics.
+* `MetricRegex` - This option can be used to control the metrics that are sent to Librato Metrics.
 It should be set to a comma-separated list of regular expression patterns to match metric names against.
-If a metric name does not match one of the regex's in this variable, it will not be sent to Librato Metrics.
+Depending on if you specify Blacklist or Whitelist, MetricRegex will either send those you list or ignore those you list.
 By default, all metrics in collectd are sent to Librato Metrics.
-For example, the following restricts the set of metrics to CPU and select df metrics:
+For example, the following restricts the set of metrics to CPU and select df metrics when Whitelist is defined:

-  `IncludeRegex "collectd.cpu.*,collectd.df.df.dev.free,collectd.df.df.root.free"`
+  `MetricRegex "collectd.cpu.*,collectd.df.df.dev.free,collectd.df.df.root.free"`

+  If Blacklist is defined, these metrics will not be sent but everything else will.

+* `Blacklist` - If present, MetricRegex is treated as a blacklist and will send every metric but the ones matched in MetricRegex.
+Mutually exclusive with below.

+* `Whitelist` - If present, MetricRegex is treated as a whitelist and will send only metrics matched in MetricRegex.
+Mutually exclusive with above.

 ## Example